Rashtriya Raksha University: Rashtriya Raksha University, Arunachal Pradesh Campus

-The university has opened its first campus outside Gujarat in Arunachal Pradesh, the campus has been established pursuant to a memorandum of understanding entered between the Government of Arunachal Pradesh and Rashtriya Raksha University.
+The university opened its first campus outside Gujarat in Arunachal Pradesh.
+The campus has been established under a memorandum of understanding entered into between the Government of Arunachal Pradesh and Rashtriya Raksha University.
 The new campus was inaugurated by the Union Home Affairs and Cooperation Minister Shri Amit Shah in the presence of Hon'ble Chief Minister of Arunachal Pradesh Shri Pema Khandu on 22 May 2022.
 The campus is located at Pasighat in the East Siang district of Arunachal Pradesh.

-Rashtriya Raksha University, Uttar Pradesh Campus

-RRU is in talks with the Government of Uttar Pradesh to open its third campus in the state.